-During oil production and processing emulsions were formed and seriously cause problem, both in terms of chemicals used and production losses.
-The traditional methods of breaking crude oil emulsions are disadvantageous from both economic and environmental perspectives.
-In this paper, the potentials of electrocoagulation technology in demulsification of crude oil emulsion were investigated.
-The crude oil obtained from Petronas Ponapean Melaka, Malaysia.
-For stability performance test, Span 80 was used as emulsifier, while for chemical demulsification performance test, Hexylamine was used.
-The electrocoagulation method was used for demulsification of W/O emulsion.
-For electrocoagulation demulsification, three factors namely; voltages 15-50 V, current density 1.04-3.94 mAcm-2, and concentration of NaCl 0.5-2.5 g/L. The electrocoagulation demulsification showed that the best water separation efficiency was achieved at voltage 50 V, current density 3.94 mAcm-2, and NaCl concentration 2.5 g/L, whereas the separation efficiency reached at 98%.
-Results have shown the potential of electrocoagulation method in separation of water-in-crude oil emulsions, W/O.
+Formation of emulsions during oil production and processing is a costly problem, both in terms of chemicals used and production losses.
+Conventional ways of breaking crude oil emulsion are disadvantageous from both economic and environmental perspectives.
+In this paper, the potentials of electrocoagulation technology in destabilization of crude oil emulsion were investigated.
+The crude oil was obtained from Petronas Refinery Melaka, Malaysia.
+For stability performance test, Span 80 was used as emulsifier, while for chemical destabilization performance test, Hexylamine was used.
+The electrocoagulation method was used for destabilization of W/O emulsion.
+For electrocoagulation destabilization, three factors namely; voltages 15-50 V, current density 1.04-3.94 mAcm2, and NaCl concentration 0.5-2.5 g/L. The electrocoagulation destabilization showed that the best water separation efficiency was achieved at voltage 50 V, current density 3.94 mAcm-2, and NaCl concentration 2.5 g/L, whereas the separation efficiency reached at 98%.
+In addition, electrocoagulation of W/O emulsion separation is advantageous as it was simple to be operated, low cost and more identical, and then successfully applied on destabilization of W/O crude oil emulsions on the industry.

-Keywords: Crude oil; demulsification; electrocoagulation; chemical; W/O emulsion
+Keywords: crude oil; destabilization; electrocoagulation, chemical, W/O emulsion